matthess-ops/digitaal_document_vue/HOWTORUN.md

+- this the front end of the digitale handtekening project.
+The laravel backend can be found here. https://github.com/matthess-ops/digitaal_handtekening_laravel.
+See HOWTORUN.md for more information.
 - npm install
 -npm run serve -> default should be localhost:8080.
 If not set this localhost:8080 or change in .env in laravel backend the SANCTUM_STATEFUL_DOMAINS to the localhost the frontend is running.